hamidzar/Data-Analytics/Citi Bike Analytics/README.md

 https://10ay.online.tableau.com/#/site/orangehat/views/NY-Citi-Bike/Story?:iid=1

-## NY Citi Bike - Analysis
+# NY Citi Bike - Analysis

+The Analysis/Observation shows:

-1.Bikers who born between 1968 to 1970 shows more interest in long higher mileage biking in 2019 and 2020 2.Grove St Path has more desirable for starting the Bike and ending in both 2019 and 2020
+1. Bikers who born between 1968 to 1970 shows more interest in long higher mileage biking in 2019 and 2020
+2. Grove St Path has more desirable for starting the Bike and ending in both 2019 and 2020